 To log into a library computer, use your Alfred University username and password.
 If you do don't have a username and password, ask for help at the library's front desk.

-Desktop computers are available in the following locations:
+Desktop computers are available throughout the library

 ITS's Equipment Lending Program, on the 3rd floor of Perlman Hall, lends laptops that can be used anywhere on campus, and for longer periods of time.